-Researchers in Schools: Maths and Physics Chairs programme
+Researchers in Schools - including the Maths and Physics Chairs programme

 - a minimum of 10 weeks’ paid holiday

-Early applications are strongly encouraged.
-To find out more and apply, please visit the Researchers in Schools website.
+To find out more, please visit Researchers in Schools.

 This event, for anyone interested in training to teach in Sheffield, will give you the chance to ask experts about your teacher training options and what it’s like to teach.